lsst-sqre/sqr-011/index.rst

 We intend to expose indexing services via an API codenamed DocHub.
-This would allow the global Documentation Index to be integrated into the Data Management homepage at dm.lsst.org as well as more specific indexes (eg "all RFCs" or "10 most cited papers") to be embedded by web authors on our website, or used for generating dashboards.
+This would allow the global Documentation Index to be integrated into the Data Management homepage at dm.lsst.org as well as more specific indexes (e.g., "all RFCs" or "10 most cited papers") to be embedded by web authors on our website, or used for generating dashboards.